-The IT landscape has changed dramatically, thanks to the advent of virtualization, containers and more powerful processor cores.
-Now not only can organizations take advantage of impressive performance and efficiency gains, they can increase IT workloads without breaking the bank.
+The IT landscape has changed dramatically, thanks to the advent of virtualization, containers, and more powerful processor cores.
+Now, not only can organizations take advantage of impressive performance and efficiency gains, they can increase IT workloads without breaking the bank.
 Regardless of whether you have Cisco servers or you are running Dell EMC, you just need to know where, when, and how to optimize existing server utilization.

 A good place to start is ensuring memory capacity keeps pace with rising workloads.
 Otherwise, bottlenecks will become your new reality.
 The good news is servers traditionally come with plenty of room for additional, dual in-line memory modules (DIMMs).
-Typically, this is because DIMMs carry such a steep price tag, so companies often draw the initial line short for the sake of their capex.
+Typically, this is because DIMMs carry a steep price tag, so companies often draw the initial line short for the sake of their CapEx.